top of page

 • Mar 22

 Mid-career transitions can feel especially frustrating.
-By that point, many professionals have built strong experience, carried real responsibility, and developed valuable skills — yet still find themselves wondering why their next step feels so unclear.
+By this point, many professionals have built strong experience, carried real responsibility, and developed valuable skills.
+Yet, they often find themselves wondering why their next step feels so unclear.

 Recently, I worked with a mid-career professional who felt exactly that way.
 On paper, they had a solid background.
 They were capable, experienced, and hardworking.
 But internally, they felt stuck.
 They were applying for roles without much traction, second-guessing their direction, and struggling to tell a clear story about where they wanted to go next.